Refine your search

 Joensuu Campus Facilities (pdf)

-The Kuopio airport is located about 14 km from the Kuopio city centre.
-Airport info (opens in a new tab).
+Airport: Kuopio airport is approximately 14 km from the city centre.
+Kuopio airport info (opens in a new tab).

 City of Kuopio (opens in a new tab)